thevidyasagar/school-management-system/docs/DEVELOPERS_GUIDE.md

 ✅ You’re now synced and ready to continue development exactly where you left off.

-> 🏁 **Goal:** Smooth and modular development of the Student Dashboard — clean commits, independent work, and seamless integration.
+> 🏁 **Goal:** Smooth and modular development of the feature of School-Managements-System — clean commits, independent work, and seamless integration.

 **Organization:** GoUpTech